The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 import io.smallrye.jwt.build.Jwt;

 // Sign the claims using an RSA private key loaded from the location set with a 'smallrye.jwt.sign.key.location' property.
-Algorithm is PS256.
+The algorithm is PS256.

 String jwt = Jwt.upn("Alice").sign();

-Note the sign step can be combined with the encrypt step to produce inner-signed and encrypted tokens, see Sign the claims and encrypt the nested JWT token section.
+You can combine the sign step with the encrypt step to create inner-signed and encrypted tokens.
+For more information, see the Sign the claims and encrypt the nested JWT token section.

 Encrypt the claims

-The claims can be encrypted immediately or after the JSON Web Encryption headers have been set the same way as they can be signed.
-The only minor difference is that encrypting the claims always requires a jwe() JwtEncryptionBuilder transition given that the API has been optimized to support signing and inner-signing of the claims.
+You can encrypt claims immediately or after setting the JSON Web Encryption (JWE) headers, similar to how claims are signed.
+However, encrypting claims always requires a jwe() transition to a JwtEncryptionBuilder because the API is optimized to support signing and inner-signing operations.

 import io.smallrye.jwt.build.Jwt;